-These are the news items I've curated in my monitoring of the API space that have some relevance to the API showcase conversation and I wanted to include in my research.
-I'm using all of these links to better understand how the space is testing their APIs, going beyond just monitoring and understand the details of each request and response.07 Sep 2018
+These are the news items I've curated in my monitoring of the API space that have some relevance to the API definition conversation and I wanted to include in my research.
+I'm using all of these links to better understand how the space is defining not just their APIs, but their schema, and other moving parts of their API operations.07 Sep 2018

 This post is part of my ongoing review of the Department of Veteran Affairs (VA) developer portal and API presence, moving on to where I take a closer look at their path to production process, and provide some feedback on how the agency can continue to refine the information they provide to their new developers.
 Helping map out the on-boarding process for any new developer, ensuring they are fully informed about what it will take to develop an application on top of VA APIs, and move those application(s) from a developer state to a production environment, and actually serving veterans.